project-torinouta/Air.Lernraum/README.md

   branch named `<username>` where `<username>` is the name you typed.
 It will also crate a new directory named `<username>` under `content` and dump the username into `.profile.json`.
+5. Once step 4 is executed, you can run `npx lernraum new` to create a new weekly report in a new branch.
+Then you can edit it, write your own weekly report!